ilarsf/aarc_lts/for-coaches/technical-coaching/common-issues.md

 <div class="info-box tip">
   <h4>Using This Guide</h4>
   <p>Focus on one correction at a time rather than overwhelming novice rowers with multiple technique points.
-Connect your coaching to the frameworks of KRAFT and Black Bear Sequence for consistency.</p>
+Connect your coaching to the Black Bear Sequence framework for consistency.</p>
 </div>

 {% include accordion.html %}